unisonweb/website/src/compare-lang/unison-for-scala-devs.md

 digits = splitDigitsOn ?| "abc12|def34|56|78"
 ```

-Since commas are not used to explicitly separate arguments, parenthesis disambiguate the order in which functions should be applied.
+Since commas are not used to explicitly separate arguments, parentheses disambiguate the order in which functions should be applied.

 </div><div>